-By registering your GWire CabTM system with us you will receive personal notification of any software and hardware updates.
+By registering your Power CabTM or Smart Booster DCC system with us you will receive personal notification of any software and hardware updates.
 At various times we provide free updates to our customers.
-At other times there is a nominal charge to cover shipping and handling.
+At other times there is a nominal charge to cover shipping and handling (usually about \$5 to \$10).
 We do NOT use your name or address for any purpose other than upgrade notification.
 We will not sell or otherwise provide your personal information to any other person, company or entity.